XereJay/exercise_08/README.md

 # Synteny Blocks

 ## The Breakpoint Sort
-Implement the algorithm for the breakpoint sort that consists of three functions.
+Implement the algorithm for the Breakpoint Sort that consists of three functions.
 First function `FindSorted()` will find an index where the unsorted part of the permutation starts e.i. it will mark the position of the first breakpoint.
 The second function `IndicateAscending()` will create a vector of the same length as the permutation and mark ascending parts by ones and descending parts by zeros.
-Finally, the last function `BreakPointSort()` will perform sorting by reversals.
+Finally, the last function `BreakpointSort()` will perform sorting by reversals.

 ### Task 1